Florence Pugh

 Florence Pugh on the set of The Falling

-The following opportunity came in 2016, and the young actress accepted it eagerly.
+Her next opportunity came in 2016, and Florence jumped at the chance.
 In "Marcella", a traditional English detective drama, the lead role of a female detective was portrayed by Anna Friel.
-The youthful Florence played a minor but tragic role of Cara Thomas, a young con-artist who agreed to act as bait and was killed by a maniac in the first season.
+Florence played a small but tragic role as Cara Thomas, a young con artist who agreed to act as bait and was murdered by a killer in the first season.

 A still from Marcella